pavithra-ayeram/migrane-detector/README.md

-# migrane-detector
+# Migraine Detector
-An ML model using Random Forest to predict type of migrane and migraine likelihood based on symptoms.
+An ML model using Random Forest to predict type of migraine and migraine likelihood based on symptoms.